marbl/canu/documentation/source/faq.rst

     For low coverage:

-     - For less than 30X coverage, increase the alllowed difference in overlaps by a couple of percent (from 4.5% to 6.5% (or more) with ``correctedErrorRate=0.075`` for PacBio and from 14.4% to 16% (or more) with ``correctedErrorRate=0.16`` for Nanopore), to adjust for inferior read correction.
+     - For less than 30X coverage, increase the alllowed difference in overlaps by a few percent (from 4.5% to 8.5% (or more) with ``correctedErrorRate=0.105`` for PacBio and from 14.4% to 16% (or more) with ``correctedErrorRate=0.16`` for Nanopore), to adjust for inferior read correction.
 Canu will automatically reduce ``corMinCoverage`` to zero to correct as many reads as possible.

     For high coverage: